Responsible Gambling Guide: Risk, Control, and Player Safety

 Self-Exclusion and External Support

-If gambling starts to affect your finances or daily life, it is important to act early.
+If gambling starts to affect your finances, your mood, or your daily life, it is important to act early rather than wait for the situation to get worse.

 Several organizations provide confidential support:

-These services offer guidance, support groups, and professional help.
+These services offer guidance, support tools, and professional help for people who feel gambling is becoming harder to manage.

 Protecting Minors